Cultural references to Samson: Video games

 Samson is a playable character in the video game series The Binding of Isaac, first being introduced in the Wrath of the Lamb expansion of the original game.
 He becomes more powerful the more damage he takes thanks to his Bloody Lust item.
 The same game also features an item named Samson's Lock, referring to a lock of cut hair, which acts in a similar way to its namesake character.
+As of the release of the Repentance DLC for the game, a "tainted" variation of each character was released.
+Each of these characters has their own unique mechanic, with the mechanic of Tainted Samson being his use of the item Berserk!, which when activated will grow the character's hair, switch the method of attack to the use of a donkey's jawbone, give temporary immortality, and has the description "Slay a thousand".